mohit06chaudhari/Report-usage-of-AWS/README.md

 # Report-usage-of-AWS

+We are assuming that you have to monitor the resources used in your organization and have to send it to the manager by 6 pm every day.
-We will be using AWS CLI and Shell Scripting Knowledge in this Project.
+Instead of manually checking, Today We will use AWS CLI and Shell Scripting Knowledge in this Project to get our desired job done using automation.

 ![image](https://github.com/mohit06chaudhari/Report-usage-of-AWS/assets/104330373/3fd4b715-eed5-4166-afd0-2d00baef6ad4)